 The Wilson Street parking project includes the following components:

 - Building a parkade in the Wilson Street parking lot, located at the southwest corner of Wilson Street and Carden Street.
-The parkade will have a minimum of 350 parking spaces and be a maximum of six levels tall.
+The parkade will have a minimum of 350 parking spaces, be a maximum of six levels tall and include bicycle parking facilities, electric vehicle charging stations and elevators for improved access, including access to the Norfolk pedestrian bridge.

 - Upgrading Wilson Street from Gordon /Norfolk Street to Macdonell Street.
 This work is being implemented as a Schedule B Municipal Class Environmental Assessment, and will include: